Kamrul-Islam-171/assignment-twelve-client-side/README.md

 - [Node.js](https://nodejs.org/): A JavaScript runtime environment that executes JavaScript code outside a web browser.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.

-## To run a React project locally
+## To run a React project locally :
-1. Clone the Repository: Open your terminal and run the following command to clone the repository: git clone https://github.com/username/repository.git Replace https://github.com/username/repository.git with the actual URL of the repository.
+1. **Clone the Repository:** Open your terminal and run the following command to clone the repository: "git clone https://github.com/username/repository.git" Replace https://github.com/username/repository.git with the actual URL of the repository.
-2. Install Dependencies: Before you can run the project, you need to install the necessary dependencies.
+2. **Install Dependencies:** Before you can run the project, you need to install the necessary dependencies.
 Make sure you have Node.js and npm (Node Package Manager) installed.
 Run the following command: npm install .This command will install all the dependencies listed in the package.json file.
-3. Start the Development Server:
+3. **Start the Development Server:**
-After the dependencies are installed, you can start the development server by running: npm run dev
+After the dependencies are installed, you can start the development server by running:
+"npm run dev".
 This command will start the React development server.